'Finding real meaning of life and inner balance is key to a successful and happy life,' says Dr Bhawna Gautam

 "So, for every person, success means something different.
 It's about growth in the area of life that brings inner satisfaction.
 It's not always wealth and status, but it's about good relationships, strong family ties and being connected to yourself.
 And it can only be done with good mental well-being and thought process," Dr Gautam said.

-Click on the audio button to listen to an interview with Dr Gautam in Punjabi.
+Click on the audio button to listen to full interview with Dr Gautam in Punjabi.